Krystian-Matusiak/ROS_DIRECTORY/README.md

 # Preparation

 At first there is a need to install ros2 (better that ros1).
-When this readme was written latest version was rolling ridley:
+When this readme was written latest version was rolling ridley.
+In this url you can follow the more detailed instructions (package installing etc).

 https://docs.ros.org/en/rolling/Installation.html